The eight best tropical fish for aquariums, and five to add with caution

 3. Tiger barb

-Tiger barbs, Puntigrus tetrazona, are very strikingly marked and popular, but can be boisterous in otherwise peaceful community tanks, and outcompete more shy fish for food.
-When kept in numbers less than 12, they may nip fins of other fish, especially Angelfish, male guppies, and Siamese fighting fish.
-But good in communities of larger barbs and rainbow fish, and no long finned fish, apart from that.
-Feed regularly on foods like frozen brineshrimp.
-A well fed Tiger barb is a less nippy Tiger barb!
+Tiger barbs, Puntigrus tetrazona, are very strikingly marked and popular but can be boisterous in otherwise peaceful community tanks, and outcompete more shy fish for food.
+When kept in numbers less than 12, they may nip the fins of other fish, especially Angelfish, male guppies, and Siamese fighting fish.
+But good in communities of larger barbs and Rainbow fish, and no long-finned fish, apart from that.
+Feed regularly on foods like frozen Brine shrimp.
+A well-fed Tiger barb is a less nippy Tiger barb!

 4. Clown loach

-Clown loach, Chromobotia macracanthus, are another strikingly marked and very popular tropical fish, but they grow large, and aren’t suitable for new aquariums.
+Clown loach, Chromobotia macracanthus, are another strikingly marked and very popular tropical fish, but they grow large and aren’t suitable for new aquariums.
 They are also susceptible to Whitespot.
-If given a large tank, kept in a group, and given a long term commitment, they are wonderful schooling fish, but all too often go into small, immature tanks, which cause them stress.
-Feed Clown loaches on blood worms, cockle, mussel and sinking foods.
+If given a large tank, kept in a group, and given a long-term commitment, they are wonderful schooling fish, but all too often go into small, immature tanks, which causes them stress.
+Feed Clown loaches on Blood worms, cockles, mussels and sinking foods.

 5. Siamese fighter

 The Betta fish, Betta splendens, is a great fish, known for the male's colouration, flowing fins, and fights to the death, but they aren’t suitable to be mixed with other fish.
 Betta heaven is its own tank with floating plants, warmer than average water and very slow or still water flow.
 But place it into a busy tank with strong water flow and it’s the Fighter itself which will become the victim.
 Keep on its own.

 Once you have your fish set up in your tank consider giving a little treat like some new aquarium decor or a fish food treat to help them settle into their new home.